ohager/burst-balance-alert/README.md

 ## All for free

 Keep in mind, that this solution is somehow scalable as AWS, Zeit Now is used, but this might involve incalculable costs.
-For personal use, you can easily monitor several dozen accounts for free.
+For personal use, you can easily monitor several dozen accounts every 5 Minutes for free, using free tiers of AWS (100 SMS/month free), [Zeit Now](https://zeit.co/blog/simpler-pricing), and/or [Uptime Robot](https://uptimerobot.com/pricing) or [Freshping](https://www.freshworks.com/website-monitoring/pricing/)

 # Usage